 How does our consignment business work at Vintage Fly Tackle?
 First off, if you would like to sell your collection outright, we can make you a fair and immediate cash offer.
 Just let us know.
 If consignment is your preferred option, you consign an item or a collection to us by shipping the item to our location, we inspect the item, take many quality photographs for our buyers, and occasionally invest some time in giving the item a routine cleaning.
 Certain repair services are available for a fee, and we always disclose such repairs.

 We then list the item on our website after coming to agreement with you on a range of potential asking prices.
 When the item sells, we pack the item carefully and mail the item to the buyer.
 When the three day buyer inspection period lapses, we then cut you a check for your net proceeds.
-Our standard consignment fee is 20% and we can sometimes negotiate a lower rate for large collections sent at one time.
-With very few exceptions, we ask for exclusive rights to market your consignment items for a minimum of 120 days.
+Our standard consignment fee is 20%.
+We ask for exclusive rights to market your consignment items for a minimum of 120 days.

 If you are interested in consigning your fishing tackle items, please don't hesitate to contact us.